Do Men Have Feelings?

 Myth 6: Guys Are Afraid of Commitment

 Baloney.
 Guys are afraid of entrapment.
 You see, most guys have a slightly different definition of commitment than you do.
 They need a lot more space.
 Like a guy told me the other day, "Oh, I was committed to her.
 I just didn't want to go out with her every single night."

 Myth 8: Guys Are Bad Listeners

 This one is right up there with the old myth that all girls are good listeners.
 Guys are people, too.
-Sometimes we're tired, or stressed, or just wanting to think about something else.
+Sometimes we're tired, stressed, or just want to think about something else.
 We don't mean to brush you off.
-Remember, guys usually speak whatever is on their heart quickly and succinctly.
+Remember, guys usually speak whatever is on their minds quickly and succinctly.

 Myth 10: He Doesn't Care When I Cry